-So, you’ve been killing it at the gym, eating your greens, drinking fat burning detox juice and protein shakes, and you’ve lost weight… But body fat went up!
-Despite the exercise, why isn’t your body fat decreasing?
-Are you still feeling skinny fat?
-What’s going on here?
+So, you’ve been killing it at the gym, eating your greens, drinking fat burning detox juice and protein shakes, and you’ve lost weight.
+However, despite the exercise, your body fat has increased.

 Most people see a low body fat percentage (BFP) as the holy grail of good health and a lean body, but health and weight loss are complicated at times.
-Confused about how to decrease BFP?
-Put an end to your frustration by following the tips below.
+If you want to decrease BFP, put an end to your frustration by following the tips below.

 Understanding Body Fat Percentage

 BFP is simply fat weight divided by your total weight and multiplied by 100.
 However, this simple formula fails to convey the array of factors that can affect BFP.
-Why?
-Because you can have excess body fat even at a regular or underweight BMI, putting you at risk for weight-related diseases [1].
+This is because you can have excess body fat even at a regular or underweight BMI, putting you at risk for weight-related diseases.1

 For example, your lean body mass (LBM) or skeletal muscle mass can affect your total weight, changing your BFP even if your total body fat remains the same.
-So, if you lose muscle mass, you might lose weight but look fatter!
+Hence, if you’re losing muscle mass, you might lose weight yet appear fatter!
 So, let’s figure out why your BFP might increase even if you’re shedding pounds.

-Why You’re Losing Weight but Body Fat is Increasing
+Why You’ve Lost Weight but Body Fat Went Up

 If you lost weight but body fat went up, you likely aren’t burning fat, but you might be losing weight through other means such as: